Dimezz/TeamProject/README.md

 # TeamProject

+##Team

-Make sure the target framework is .NET 4.5 or above.
+NOTE: Make sure the target framework in MonoDevelop is .NET 4.5 or above.